Cesarean section scar diverticulums are a defect in the lower uterine cavity at the site of the cesarean section scar.

 Chronic kidney disease (CKD), also known as chronic renal failure, is a progressive loss of glomerular function caused by a long-standing renal parenchymal disease.
 It is present when the glomerular filtration rate (GFR) is less than 60 ml/min/1.73 m2 for three consecutive months or greater than...

 Chronic periaortitis is an inflammatory condition which typically involves the infrarenal portion of the abdominal aorta.
-It is a rare disease usually occuring in middle-aged men.
+It is a rare disease usually occurring in middle-aged men.

 It has various clinical presentations: